rmoreira/chef-app-check/README.md

 This LWRP adds the ability to create a check scripts for whatever you like as long as you pass the command as a string
 The intention is to be able to hit the check script from outside the server.
-(TODO)

 ## Supported Platforms